jamesstaub/euclip/README.md

   - add examples of __.ms2freq using the track tempo to control LFO speeds

   ### bugs
+  - duplicate a track, set channelstrip gain to 0, restart sequencer, gain sounds back at 1

   - implement track-node order in onCreateNode callback to ensure they appear in the right order when nodes get removed/edited.
   - track node 404 errors when trying to update removed nodes